MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - Don't sweat the small stuff, glitches are covered by protection over a wide range.

-Get two refs for 1e-14 number.
+- Get two refs for 1e-14 number.

-MTBF discussion: cite returns and other bases for the numbers.
+- MTBF discussion: cite returns and other bases for the numbers.

-Is a combo of two Poissons itself Poisson?
+- Is a combo of two Poissons itself Poisson?

-The high end of lifetime is hard to assess.
+- The high end of lifetime is hard to assess.

-Argue that the same hygiene regime serves for both: crappier disks and less wonderul independence.
+- Argue that the same hygiene regime serves for both: crappier disks and less wonderul independence.
 Still need multiples, audit, repair.

-Check Azure erasure code stats.
+- Check Azure erasure code stats.

-Multiple copies, error correction, repair are used at all levels: bits, sectors, files, drives, services.
+- Multiple copies, error correction, repair are used at all levels: bits, sectors, files, drives, services.
 We are adding files to the usual mix.

-Audit whatever the fundamental unit of failure is: bit, sector, disk, file, server.
+- Audit whatever the fundamental unit of failure is: bit, sector, disk, file, server.
+    - In this case, there are only two such units that the client can detect and maybe control: files (documents) and servers.

-Acknowledge immortal data services; then audit what?
+- Acknowledge immortal data services; then audit what?
+The services themselves.
+The data may be immortal but the services are not: disasters, wars, government interventions, failed credit arrangements, etc.

-Six copies if broad span correlated failures.
+- Six copies if broad span correlated failures.

-RS(m,n) and repair-when-fail has vastly longer data life than multiple independent disks however reliable.
+- RS(m,n) and repair-when-fail has vastly longer data life than multiple independent disks however reliable.
+[Have to get some numbers to make this convincing.]

 Notes from 20180619.1400

-JPEG2000?
+- JPEG2000?
     - Preferred to PNG by L.O.C.
     - file size?
     - color treatment better than PNG?
     - Their first choice is uncompressed TIFF.  [yikes!]

-Detecting errors: say "fixity"
+- Detecting errors: say "fixity"

-Can use the terms patrolling, replication, fixity.
+- Can use the terms patrolling, replication, fixity.

-Assert "indefinitely long" or beyond any epsilon.
+- Assert "indefinitely long" or beyond any epsilon.

-Do a looong test to get down to < 1ppm over 100 years.
+- Do a looong test to get down to < 1ppm over 100 years.
 1ppb preferred, but nobody has that much computer time.
 - Probably 10 copies, quarterly auditing; 1000 runs.

-Economics = files for this audience.
+- Economics = files for this audience.
 Be careful about file losses, not disks.  - For larger or smaller than file, sort of don't care.
 [Adjacent-above and below.
 Except servers, of course, where we do care and have control.]
     - Focus on level meaningful to you = files (=documents).

-We do a smaller piece of the system; let someone else deal with the big things, e.g., disk arrays.
+- We do a smaller piece of the system; let someone else deal with the big things, e.g., disk arrays.
 Client has only a small amount of data that is nowhere near the size of a plausible disk array.  [like RS(6,4) or RS(10,6) with multi-terabyte disks.]
     - We could do sectors, but it's not practical.
 The client doesn't have access at that level, so it doesn't matter, no control possible.
 Someone else has access to that [disk drives and disk controllers]
     - We don't have access to disks, either; that's the province of the disk controller, RAID controller, erasure code controller, service.

-Other figures about lifetimes are right only in narrow circumstances, good weasel words.
+- Other figures about lifetimes are right only in narrow circumstances, good weasel words.

 <!-- a Land Without Rs moment: Lunch at the bar at Legal.
 Two guys on my left speak Italian to each other, plain American English to the bartender.
 The guy on my right speaks unaccented English to the bartender but is reading a newpaper on his iPad in Swedish. -->
 <!-- END:TODO:RICK -->